oussaki/RxDownloader/README.md

 ```

-    2 - ALL Strategy: will try to download all the files but if it encountered an error it's will stop immediately
+2- ALL Strategy: will try to download all the files but if it encountered an error it's will stop immediately.

 ```java
 	new RxDownloader
                 .Builder(context)